 Like with towels – do not replace it until it falls apart.
 I assume you do not sleep in any polyester.
 Cotton rules, as in the case of clothing.

 Just buy less.
-Choose your ideal, best, favourite clothes, and get rid of the rest.
+Choose your ideal, best, favorite clothes, and get rid of the rest.
 As a result, you will look like the best version of yourself every day.

 Buy new clothes only to replace worn out ones.
 Same as with towels and linens.